17-Alignment chart-part 2 for the unbraced frames.

 The behavior is purely elastic in the first item, and in the second term, all members have a constant cross-section.
 In the third item, all joints are rigid.
 The AISC includes the same assumptions and explains them in its commentary.

 The fourth item, for columns in side-sway, inhibited frames, braced frames, and rotations at opposite ends of the restraint beams or girders, is equal in magnitude and opposite in direction, producing single-curvature bending.
-In the next slide, we can see a sample for a single-curvature shape for a column.
+On the next slide, we can see a sample of a single-curvature column shape.

-For case number 5, Alignment chart-part 2, for the side-sway uninhibited frames, or unbraced, rotations at opposite ends of the restraining beams or girders are equal in magnitude and direction, producing double or reverse curvature bending.
+For case number 5, Alignment chart-part 2, for the side-sway uninhibited frames (unbraced), rotations at opposite ends of the restraining beams or girders are equal in magnitude and direction, producing double- or reverse-curvature bending.

-It is as if the bending moments at the near and far end are rotating in the same direction but are equal in magnitude, and the rotations are opposite, as we are going to see later.
-No.6 stiffness parameter L*sqrt(P/EI) of all columns are equal.
+It is as if the bending moments at the near and far ends rotate in the same direction but have equal magnitudes, and the rotations are opposite, as we will see later.
+No.6 stiffness parameter L*sqrt(P/EI) of all columns is equal.

 All columns buckle simultaneously, and no significant axial compression force exists in the beam or girder.
-There is a p delta effect, the beam acting as if it had compression force and moment, which reminds us of the eccentricities, whether big or small, which we have studied earlier.
+There is a p-delta effect, where the beam acts as if it had a compressive force and moment, which reminds us of the eccentricities, whether large or small, that we studied earlier.

-I have added a sketch showing the difference between single and double curvature for columns.
+I have added a sketch showing the difference between single- and double-curvature columns.
 It is clear that when a column has a sway, a double curvature is formed, as shown in the last sketch at the right.

 C. For a hinged column, the G value theoretically approaching infinity will be considered equal to 10.

-We start with one joint and determine the summations of (EI/L) for columns divided by the summation of (EI/L) for girders meeting at one joint; this is the value of G , which we mark G value on the graph at the left.
+We start with one joint and determine the summation of (EI/L) for columns divided by the summation of (EI/L) for girders meeting at that joint; this is the value of G, which we mark on the graph at the left.

-On the other hand, for the different joint for this same column, we determine the summations of (EI/L) for columns divided by the summation of (EI/L) for girders meeting at that joint; this is the value of G, which we mark on the graph at the right.
-We intersect the middle graph with the required value of k.
+On the other hand, for the different joints for this same column, we determine the summations of (EI/L) for columns divided by the summation of (EI/L) for girders meeting at that joint; this is the value of G, which we mark on the graph at the right.
+We intersect the middle graph with the value of k required.

-For other conditions, include a correction factor m to account for the rotational stiffness at the joint.
-For the side sway uninhibited, unbraced frame, the assumption is based on the reverse curvature bending of the girder.
+For other conditions, include a correction factor m to account for the joint’s rotational stiffness.
+For the side-sway-uninhibited, unbraced frame, the assumption is based on the girder’s reverse curvature bending.

 Points of contra-flexure.

 First, we will start with the subject of the portal frame, by God’s will.
-It is acted upon by a horizontal force P at h distance from the base, and the span of girder=L.
+It is acted upon by a horizontal force P at a distance h from the base, and the span of the girder is L.

-From Prof. Devdas Menon’s structural analysis.
+From Prof. R. C. Hibbler’s structural analysis.
 The frame can be considered composed of two parts.
-In the first part, half of the load will act with anti-symmetrical loading at each joint with P/2, and the remaining P/2 will be considered in the second frame.
+In the first part, half of the load will act as anti-symmetric loading at each joint (P/2), and the remaining P/2 will be considered in the second frame.

-The total P=P/2+P/2 for the first frame.
+The total P = P/2 + P/2 for the first frame.
 In this frame, the P/2 will be opposed by other P/2 acting in the opposite direction of the first frame; there is no bending moment due to antisymmetrical loading.
-However, for the second frame, P/2 acts on the left joint and at the right joint.
+However, for the second frame, P/2 acts on the left joint and the right joint.